blakewatson/bookmarks/README.md

 ## Setup

-This is a NodeJS app that mostly shuttles JSON back and forth between the frontend application and profile system.
+This is a NodeJS app that mostly shuttles JSON back and forth between the frontend application and the file system.
 Here is a rash explanation of how to set up the app.

 You’re going to need an `.env` file with the following bits of data.